Counseling Staff

 *Difficulties scheduling?
 Need help finding a time that works?
 Need help determining if therapy is for you?
 Need ongoing resources like food, shelter, or safety?

-**OR, if you have questions and don't know where to start, contact Anna to see what options would be best for you!
+**OR, if you have questions and don't know where to start, contact Anna to discuss your best options!

 DIRECTOR